 The key assumptions and estimates for the measurement of provisions, especially those for pensions, real estate, litigations, pending losses, those related to business combinations and disposals and restructuring measures, concern the probability of the provisions being used, the amount of the obligation and, in the case of non-current provisions, the interest rates applied.
 In addition, pension obligations under defined benefit plans require actuarial assumptions regarding salary and pension trends, life expectancies and employee turnover.
 The actual development, and hence actual payments due in the future, may deviate from the expected development and the recognised provisions.

 Deferred tax assets and liabilities are measured on the basis of assumptions and estimates made by management.
 In addition to the interpretation of the tax regulations applicable to the taxable entity concerned, the key factor in the calculation of deferred tax assets in respect of temporary differences and tax loss carryforwards is an assessment of the likelihood that adequate taxable income will be generated in future or that appropriate tax strategies for utilising tax loss carryforwards will be implemented.

 All assumptions and estimates are based on the circumstances prevailing on the reporting date.
 Future events and changes in general circumstances often give rise to differences between the actual amounts and the estimates.
-This also applies in particular to obligations whose existence, amount and timing of occurrence are uncertain.
+This applies in particular to obligations that cannot be measured because their existence, amount and timing of occurrence are uncertain.
 In case of differences, the assumptions and, if necessary, the carrying amounts of the assets and liabilities affected are adjusted accordingly.

 At the time the consolidated financial statements were prepared, there was no indication of any material changes affecting the underlying assumptions and estimates.